LivePersonInc/developer-center/pages/Documents/WebsiteMonitoring/WebTag/Events/events.md

 #### conversationInfo

 This event triggers when the conversation data was changed, for example the conversation state.
+For chat, the event data includes the current value of all known attributes.
+For messaging, the event data only contains the attributes that have changed.

 **Event Information**